How many people live in subsidized housing in Missouri?

 Share of population living in subsidized housing in 2023, by county

 People who live in subsidized housing share one thing: incomes low enough to qualify for housing assistance.
-In Missouri, HUD classified 95% of households in subsidized housing as very low income and 76% as extremely low income.
+In 2023, HUD classified 95% of households in subsidized housing as very low income and 76% as extremely low income.
+HUD classified households that are 50% below and 70% below the median area household income as very low income and extremely low income, respectively.
 The average household in subsidized housing earned $14,697 in annual income.
 Across all subsidized housing, 75% of households earned less than $20,000.

 43% of households with subsidies earned $10K–$15K in annual income.